State Broadband Expansion Center

 A properly cleaned and categorized map of locations needing and are capable of receiving broadband service in your state becomes the foundation for expanding broadband service and allocating funding to the areas that need it the most.

-Need help mapping broadband in your state?
+Need help broadband mapping in your state?

-A comprehensive data set designed for broadband mapping to pinpoint the exact structures that have access to broadband service and, most importantly, those who do not.
+A comprehensive data set designed for broadband mapping to pinpoint the exact structures that have access to broadband service and, most importantly, those that do not.
 Determine which areas are worth building to faster by starting from a baseline of which areas are served, underserved, and unserved.

 Granular broadband mapping has continued to be a struggle on the Federal level down to providers, which is why broadband experts came together to create a broadband data set that makes planning broadband initiatives a lot less time-consuming and more accurate.
-Combining key layers of information such as coordinates, parcel boundaries, land use, satellite imagery, addresses, and more facilitates the planning and reporting demands required in broadband projects.
+Combining key layers of information such as coordinates, parcel boundaries, land use, satellite imagery, addresses, demand, cost, adoption and more facilitates the planning and reporting demands required in broadband projects.